 You’re ready to move from daydreaming about starting your own social agency to making plans for it.

-In this article, I’m sharing hacks and advice on how to start your social media marketing agency.
+In this article, I’m sharing hacks and learning lessons about how to start your social media marketing agency.

 A Brief History

 Back in 2017, along with my business partner Niki Nikolaou, I established Contentworks Agency, a content and social media marketing agency specializing in finance and tech.

 This will be our fifth year running the agency.
 Today, we work with midsize to large brands in the finance space.
 We provide them with compliance-savvy content like PR, blogging, technical analysis, whitepapers, videos, and e-books.
 We also manage their social media channels.

 Here’s a picture of Niki and me at our first Bloomberg finance conference shortly after launching the agency:

 In the early 2010s, starting a social media marketing agency would have been a dream.
 Adwords and Facebook ads let you target your clients’ prospects with ease, competition was lower, channels were fewer, and you didn’t have the backdrop of lockdowns, cancelled events, and perpetual Zoom calls.